KOPN: History

 In February 1981 the station received extensive publicity after escapees from the Missouri State Penitentiary in Jefferson City, Missouri called the station's Zebra Sunrise show aimed at inmates to complain about prison conditions.

-In a wink to its progressive history the station on April Fools' Day in 1981 joked that it would cancel "Zebra Sunrise" which had been deemed moral trash by the Moral Majority and station would begin producing anti-Communist programs, have a 50 percent increase in religious programming and offer Paul Harvey, Phyllis Schlafly, William Buckley and Jerry Falwell as commentators and that "Liberty Lobby will be aired morning, noon and night."
+In a wink to its progressive history the station on April Fools' Day in 1981 joked that it would cancel "Zebra Sunrise" which had been deemed moral trash by the Moral Majority, begin producing anti-Communist programs, increase its religious programming by 50 percent, offer Paul Harvey, Phyllis Schlafly, William Buckley and Jerry Falwell as commentators and that "Liberty Lobby will be aired morning, noon and night."

 In 1996 the station became associated with National Public Radio.
-While this brought some federal grants to the station it also put it in direct competition with the University of Missouri-owned NPR radio station KBIA (which is just four blocks from KOPN) for the same subscribers and division of federal grants.
+While this brought some federal grants to the station it also put it in direct competition with the University of Missouri-owned NPR radio station KBIA for the same subscribers and division of federal grants.
 The NPR affiliation also meant increased costs for membership.
-At the time KBIA did not broadcast the entire NPR offering particularly talk shows as KBIA broadcast classical music instead.
+At the time KBIA did not broadcast the entire NPR offering, particularly talk shows, as KBIA broadcast classical music instead.
 This led to an initial scheduling battle as KBIA increased its talk time.

-The station has gone through economic issues including in 1984, 1991 (when it almost lost its lease), and in 1994 (when it gave up its bingofundraiser).
+The station has gone through economic issues including in 1984, 1991 (when it almost lost its lease), and in 1994 (when it gave up its weekly bingo fundraiser).
 In 2017-2018 it went through another crisis because of proposed cuts in federal grants to public broadcasting entities, particularly its main grant source from the Corporation for Public Broadcasting.
-Estimates in the small market of Columbia is that it has "2,000-3,000 listeners per week and roughly 800 listener-sponsors" In 2018 its budget was $200,000.
+Estimates in the small market of Columbia is that it has "2,000-3,000 listeners per week and roughly 800 listener-sponsors."
+In 2018 its budget was $200,000.
 For a time, KOPN loaned its online store sales to women in developing nations, working with Kiva (organization) which specializes in funding loans to entrepreneurs in the developing world (this was seen as a way to support others in need, with no actual cost to the station).

 Records and audio recordings of its programs from its founding through 1999 are now housed at the State Historical Society of Missouri in Columbia.